is the Science

 is a subfield of study within physical

-chemistry concerned with the interaction of light with electrochemical
+chemistry concerned with the interaction of Light

 systems.
 It is an active domain of investigation.
 One of the pioneers of